JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 here the nix evaluation would need to build the derivation drv to finish evaluation, this is something you generally want to avoid since nix blocks the eval thread while this derivation is being built.

-For my case in AOC, this is probably fine but goes against the sprit of my self imposed challenge.
+For my case in AOC, this is probably fine but goes against the spirit of my self imposed challenge.
 But after a few days of doing this I might give up and allow myself using derivations as poor mans caching or to use some coreutil programs to simplify my nix logic.

 This series of posts will assume you sorta understand nix's syntax but if you understand any functional lang it shouldn't be too hard to follow.

-# Is Nix Lang Good?
+# Is Nix Language Good?

 One of my hottest takes is that the nix language is actually pretty good for its use case.
 That is defining declarative builds.
 It makes working with attrsets (hashmaps) really nice for common use cases like nested attributes, merging, and default missing values.
 Its lazy so you can write very declarative looking code and not worry that is all going to be run, only whats needed will be run.
 Its syntax is also pretty simple so if you know a functional language you can probably pick it up in a few days (the rest of the nix ecosystem though is a different story...)